stefanDeveloper/heiDGAF/docs/developer_guide.rst

 ------------

 Contributing to the project you might be noting failed pipeline runs.
-This can be due to the pre.commit hook finding errors in the formatting.
+This can be due to the pre-commit hook finding errors in the formatting.
 Therefore, we suggest you run

 .. code-block:: console